 I will be enjoying spoonfuls of this jam for the next month or two.

 You do not need refined sugars to make jam.
-This blueberry jam with honey is thick without additional pectin, and is friendly for those following the paleo diet.
+This blueberry honey jam is thick without additional pectin, and is friendly for those following the paleo diet.

 Ingredients